 1) Understand Arizona’s Taxes and Housing Costs

-Arizona offers a wide range of newly built retirement communities for 55+ homeowners...
+Arizona offers a wide range of retirement communities for 55+ homeowners.
+These communities can reduce maintenance, add amenities, and provide built-in social connection.

 3) Decide Whether Downsizing Makes Sense